 Here are a few substitution ideas to change this recipe:

-- Vegetarian - Feel free to skip the slice ham and prepare a simple but delicious spinach lasagna roll ups.
+- Vegetarian - Feel free to skip the sliced ham and prepare simple but delicious spinach lasagna roll ups.

 - Meatier - If instead of marinara sauce, you wish to use a meat sauce to make this more similar to a Lasagna, here you can find the recipes for Tuscan Ragù or Bolognese Ragù.

-- More Vegetables - Spinach are not enough for your taste?
+- More Vegetables - Spinach is not enough for your taste?
 Then why not add also some sautéed mushrooms, zucchini, or even pumpkin.

 - All White - I'm a fan of all white, like my White Lasagna or Cannelloni.
 Feel free to skip the tomato sauce and make sure you add more white sauce to cover all the pasta.

 Apart from standard pots and pans, the only equipment you'll need for this recipe is a nice baking dish.
 The one I used is a Le Creuset stoneware Oval dish (affiliate).